Install solar hot water

 If you have installed a system prior to 28 February 2012, your application must reach the Department within 122 days from the date of installation.

 If you purchased or ordered (and paid a deposit) for a system up to 28 February 2012, but installed it after 28 February 2012, applications must be received by the Department by 30 June 2012.

-For more details about the Solar Hot Water Rebate visit the Climate Change and Energy Efficiency website.
+For more details about the Solar Hot Water Rebate visit the Clean Energy Regulator - Small-scale Renewable Energy Sheme page.

 Check out our rebates and assistance for more information on both federal and state government rebates.

 Why is this action important?

 For us to live sustainably we must harness renewable, local and abundant energy sources such as sunlight.
 This action cuts one-third of the energy use from the average house with a cost-effective investment in sound technology and generates long term rewards; financial, environmental and intergenerational.